My Quiet Kitchen

 Vegan Korean Barbecue Pizza on a cutting board.

 Though this recipe isn't difficult to make, it does require several steps and a bit of time if you make your own dough, but it also allows for plenty of short cuts.
-Here are a few ways you could speed up the process:
+Here are a few ways you can speed up the process:

 1. Use store-bought dough.